Welcome to Operation Catnip!

 How do you help feral cats?

-Trap-Neuter-Return(TNR) is the process of trapping feral cats, having them neutered and vaccinated, Ear-tipped and returning them to their home location.
-Through TNR we can greatly reduce the numbers of unwanted feral and stray cats which lowers the intake and euthanasia rates at animal shelters.
+Trap-Neuter-Vaccinate-Return (TNVR) is the process of trapping feral cats, having them neutered and vaccinated, ear-tipped and returning them to their outdoor home location.
+Through TNVR we can greatly reduce the numbers of unwanted feral and stray cats which lowers the intake and euthanasia rates at animal shelters.
 This saves tax dollars and leaves more space at animal shelters for adoptable cats.
-TNR also addresses the public health concern about rabies, and reduces annoying behaviors such as cats fighting and spraying.
+TNVR also addresses the public health concern about rabies, and reduces annoying behaviors such as cats fighting and spraying.

 How can Operation Catnip help?

-Operation Catnip is a nonprofit organization that operates a high-volume, no-charge clinic (funded through donations) where feral and free-roaming unowned cats are spayed/neutered and vaccinated with rabies and distemper.
-The clinics is run entirely by volunteers (veterinarians, vet technicians and trained lay people) and are capable of sterilizing over 100 cats in a matter of hours.
+Operation Catnip is a nonprofit organization that operates one high-volume, no-charge* clinic per month (funded through donations) where feral and free-roaming unowned cats are spayed/neutered and vaccinated with rabies and distemper.
+The clinics are staffed entirely by volunteers (veterinarians, vet technicians and trained lay people) and are capable of sterilizing over 100 cats in a matter of hours.
+Our capacity will vary based on factors such as the size of the clinic location we are able to borrow, number of cats admitted and number of available surgeons.
 All cats have the tip of their left ear cropped which identifies them as sterilized.

 In addition, Operation Catnip operates a voucher program where feral and free-roaming unowned cats are sterilized at participating local veterinary clinics.
 Vouchers are $50.00 per cat and include sterilization, rabies and distemper vaccines, ear crop and pain medication.